 Global Health and Management in Iceland

-School of Nursing faculty Dr. Teddie Potter and Dr. Judith Pechacek, will lead a study abroad course to Iceland from May 12-19, 2018.
+School of Nursing faculty Dr. Judith Pechacek and Dr. Teddie Potter will lead a global experience to Iceland from May 16-23, 2020.

 This 1-2-credit* course will focus on international nursing leadership and employee management grounded in population health.
 Students will observe different models of health care delivery in Reykjavik and explore the impact of a single payer system.
 Working with University of Iceland nursing faculty and students, UMN students will experience health and healthcare in a technologically and socially advanced nation.
 Additional experiences include cultural excursions to some of Iceland’s many historic and natural wonders.
 Course work will include pre-trip readings and on-line activities to prepare you for the cross-cultural experience.
 A short graduate level reflective paper is required when you return from Iceland.

-ESTIMATED cost per student of $3050 includes SON administrative course fee, International Travel Insurance, estimated airfare, hotel double occupancy (includes breakfast), in-country excursions and transportation, farewell dinner, and estimated lunch/dinner for remaining days.
-UMN SON tuition/fees are not included in the estimated cost.
+$3050 - Includes administrative course fee, International Travel Insurance, estimated airfare, hotel double occupancy (includes breakfast), in-country excursions and transportation, farewell dinner, and estimated lunch/dinner for remaining days.
+UMN tuition/fees are not included in the estimated cost.
 The estimated cost is a rough estimate and will be determined by the price of airfare at the time you purchase your ticket.

 For more information, please contact School of Nursing Faculty: